How to Test a Radiator Fan and Fix Cooling Problems

 CAUTION: Fans can rotate at high speeds and can be dangerous.
 Never allow tools, any part of your body or clothing near a moving fan.

-There are two main types of radiator fans: mechanical and electrical.
-They operate in different ways, and their reasons for breaking down vary, so knowing the kind of fan your car has will help you diagnose the problem.
+They operate and break down in different ways, so knowing the kind of fan your car has will help you diagnose the problem.

 Signs and symptoms of radiator fan failure